Rajpratik71/linux-manPages/wdctl.md

        wdctl [options] [device...]

 DESCRIPTION
        Show hardware watchdog status.
 The default device is /dev/watchdog.
 If more than one device is specified then the output is separated by one blank line.

-       Note  that  the number of supported watchdog features is hardware spe‐ cific.
+       Note that the number of supported watchdog features is hardware specific.

 OPTIONS
        -f, --flags list